This question has two components:

 1. How do I simulate innovation in energy storage in En-ROADS?

-You can see in the Storage Costs graph in En-ROADS (under Graphs > Financial), that as renewables grow, demand for energy storage increases.
+You can see in the Marginal Cost of Wind and Solar graph in En-ROADS (under Graphs > Financial), that as renewables grow, demand for energy storage increases.
 This results in money needing to be spent on this additional infrastructure, and so costs rise as well.
 While En-ROADS assumes that storage requirements will not limit the use of renewable energy, the costs of renewables in the model reflect the added costs from energy storage.
 Innovation in energy storage is therefore an important component of a clean energy future.
 Options to affect energy storage parameters and assumptions in En-ROADS include:

 R&D breakthrough cost reduction for storage: In the Renewables advanced settings (click the three dots next to the Renewables slider), scroll down to the “Storage R&D breakthrough cost reduction” and “Storage breakthrough year” sliders.
 The “Storage R&D breakthrough cost reduction” slider represents the percent that a research and development (R&D) breakthrough suddenly reduces the supply cost of energy storage.
 The values represent a decrease in cost from the point when the breakthrough occurs.